pandas-dev/pandas/doc/source/user_guide/scale.rst

 Scaling to large datasets
 *************************

-Pandas provide data structures for in-memory analytics.
-This makes using pandas to analyze larger than memory datasets somewhat tricky.
+Pandas provide data structures for in-memory analytics, which makes using pandas to analyze larger than memory datasets somewhat tricky.

-This document provides a few recommendations for scaling to larger datasets.
+This document provides a few recommendations for scaling your analysis to larger datasets.
 It's a complement to :ref:`enhancingperf`, which focuses on speeding up analysis for datasets that fit in memory.